 Tramadol is a synthetic pain medication that largely acts like morphine when inside the body and its affects on the brain.

-It is not to be used in efforts to wean addicted patients from opiate drugs and it is not to be used to manage long-term opiate addiction.
+It is not intended to be used in efforts to wean addicted patients from opiate drugs and it is not to be used to manage long-term opiate addiction.
 It is not typically approved for use under the age of 12.

 – Rheumatoid arthritis pain

 – Restless leg syndrome

 – Tramadol is similar to Levotphanol (Opioid medication) and Effexor.

 – Affects the Central Nervous System

 – Can be used in conjunction with Acetaminophen

 – Metabolized to O-Desmethyltramadol (O-DT) in the liver after consumed.

 – Racing heart